 The purpose of this systematic review was to search the available research involving AT control interfaces and conduct a quantitative synthesis of text entry rates associated with common interfaces.
-We have extended this work to examine the effect of user diagnosis, body site, and experience with the access interface (manuscript in review).
+We have extended this work to examine the effect of user diagnosis, body site, and experience with the access interface.

 AT-node web application

 We have built a web application to provide search access to all of the data.
 AT-node provides a graphical summary of the retrieved data, a full table of all data, and citations/abstracts for every retrieved study.
 Try it at kpronline.com/atnode.

 More details on AT-node design and development: